 Treating Canker Sore Symptoms

-Canker sores trigger painful and uncomfortable symptoms that you definitely don’t want to endure for days or weeks until the sore finally heals and disappears.
-Common symptoms include crater-like ulcers, mouth pain, difficulty eating, and burning and tingling around the site of the sore.
+Canker sores trigger painful and uncomfortable symptoms you definitely don’t want to endure for a long period of time.
+Common symptoms of mouth sores include crater-like ulcers, mouth pain, difficulty eating, and a burning or tingling sensation around the site of the sore.

-Fortunately, you don’t need to ensure the full misery of these symptoms.
-All you need to do is identify a few simple treatments that directly tackle your worst symptoms and help you feel better.
+Fortunately, you can experiment to identify a few simple treatments that directly tackle your worst symptoms.

 Sage and Chamomile Tea

-Chamomile has been a favorite natural remedy since ancient times.
-This herbal remedy is known to help heal wounds and ease pain with its anti-inflammatory and antiseptic compounds.
-You can use a chamomile tea bag as a warm compress to soothe angry canker sores or rinse freshly brewed chamomile tea in your mouth for the same effect.
+Chamomile tea heals wounds and eases pain through its anti-inflammatory and antiseptic compounds.
+You can use a chamomile tea bag as a warm compress to soothe angry canker sores, or you can rinse freshly brewed chamomile tea in your mouth for the same effect.

-And it isn’t just guesswork!
-Clinical studies prove the efficacy of LLLT to treat and minimize canker sores.
-Here’s all the proof you need to see that light treatment is one of the best ways to tackle your worst canker sores in the future.
+And it isn’t just guesswork.
+Clinical studies show the efficacy of canker sore laser treatment in treat irritating mouth lesions.
+The following is the proof you need that light treatment is one of the best ways to tackle your worst canker sores:

-Clinical Evaluation of Low-Level Laser Treatment for Recurring Aphthous Stomatitis
+Clinical Evaluation of Low-Level Laser Treatment for Recurrent Aphthous Stomatitis

-One placebo-controlled study recently concluded that when light is applied to canker sores, it reduces the average healing time from 8.9 days (control group) to 3.1 days (treatment group).
+One recent placebo-controlled study concluded that when a certain wavelength of red light is applied to canker sores, it reduces the average healing time from 8.9 days (control group) to 3.1 days (treatment group).

-On a day-by-day basis, the group that received the light treatment saw a dramatic reduction in the size of the sore when compared to the group that received no treatment.
+On a day-by-day basis, the group that received light treatment saw a dramatic reduction in the size of the sore when compared to the group that received no treatment at all.

-This study examined how applying LLLT impacted the levels of pain in patients with canker sores.
+Another study examined how applying low-level laser treatment to canker sores impacted the levels of pain in patients.
 The group that received treatment immediately experienced a 92% reduction in pain versus a 1% reduction in the placebo group.

-This study also found a nearly 50% reduction in healing time between the two groups, with an average time to complete healing in the treatment group of 4.08 days, and in the group not receiving treatment of 7.84 days.
+The same study also found a nearly 50% reduction in healing time between the two groups, with an average time to complete healing in the treatment group of 4.08 days and 7.84 days in the group not receiving treatment.

 Clinical Assessment of the Therapeutic Effect of Low-Level Laser Therapy on Chronic Recurrent Aphthous Stomatitis

-Only 24 hours after the treatment, 77% of patients in this study who received LLLT treatment reached the Epithelialization phase of healing, compared to none of the patients in the non-treated group.
+Only 24 hours after the treatment, 77% of patients in the study who received LLLT reached the epithelialization phase of healing, compared to none of the patients in the untreated group.

-Efficacy of Low-Level Laser Therapy in Treatment of Recurrent Aphthous Ulcers — A Sham Controlled, Split Mouth Follow Up Study
+Efficacy of Low-Level Laser Therapy in Treatment of Recurrent Aphthous Ulcers — A Split Mouth Follow-Up Study

-Still not sure if a canker sore laser treatment is right for you?
-This study of canker sores studied the effect on lesions treated with LLLT over four sessions completed in a single sitting.
-Each patient was evaluated for pain, lesion size, and complete healing immediately after treatment and one, two, and three days following LLLT treatment.
+Still not sure whether canker sore laser treatment is right for you?
+Another study monitored the effect of canker sore laser treatment on lesions treated with LLLT over four sessions completed in a single sitting.
+Researchers evaluated each patient for pain, lesion size, and complete healing immediately after treatment and also after one, two, and three days following LLLT treatment.

-Results show that the patients treated with low-level laser therapy enjoying a healing time of about 3 days compared to the control group’s average healing time of nine days.
-A total of 28 out of the 30 patients in the LLLT treatment group also enjoyed complete pain relief immediately after treatment.
+Results show that the patients treated with low-level laser therapy had a healing time of about 3 days, compared to the control group’s average healing time of nine days.
+Out of the 30 patients in the LLLT treatment group, 28 experienced complete pain relief immediately after treatment.